dzeyelid/azure-static-web-app-playground/terraform/README.md

 terraform apply
 ```

-Show API key of created Azure Static Web App, create a GitHub secret with the value.
+Show and copy the API key of created Azure Static Web App, then create a GitHub secret named `AZURE_STATIC_WEB_APPS_API_TOKEN` with the key.

 ```bash
 terraform output -raw swa_api_key
 ```

-To destroy run below.
+To destroy the deployed resources, run below.

 ```bash
 # Run below at the terraform directory